 I married in 1985, and settled in a small village, less than a mile from RAF Watton.
 Prior to this, from Wymondham, we had travelled past RAF Watton on the way to visit Grandparents in Sheffield.
 At this point it was still operating, although in the process of closing down.
 We would drive past the RAF accommodation, open areas of grass, hangars, radar tower, military buildings, guard room and strategically placed plane.
-The Officers Mess had already become a carpet warehouse.
+The Sargeants Mess had already become a carpet warehouse.

 Gradually over the years, like so many others, the site has changed use.
-In Watton, virtually all of the military buildings have gone (except the radar tower), with others taken over by local business.
+In Watton, virtually all of the military buildings have gone (except the radar tower), with others have been taken over by local business.
 The quarters have been sold off, and open land built on.
 There are now hundreds of new houses, a mini market and takeaway.
 And plenty of new street furniture and signage.
 Even the runway was broken up, and used to help complete the dualling of the A11.
 With the land there returned to farmland.

 Having grown up with the sound of aircraft flying overhead, or warming their engines on the runway, I like to hear the sound from the military training area, at Stanta.
 Especially helicopters which often fly over our house, and I will dart outside to have a look.

-Brother and sister, Paul and Elizabeth, also settled in Norfolk, and now runs the family shop business.
+Brother and sister, Paul and Elizabeth, also settled in Norfolk, and now run the family shop business.
 My parents have continued to move house at regular intervals, and are now living in their seventh house since retirement from the RAF.
 They have returned to Norfolk, after a time in a retirement village near Rugby, which perhaps mirrored life on an RAF station.

 Angela Weatherill 2021